mateusctelles/Power-Outlet-Docking-Robot/README.md

   - **Distance Estimation**: Utilizes the area of the bounding box as an inverse measure of distance.
 A larger bounding box indicates closer proximity.
   - **Control Strategy**: The forward speed of the robot is adjusted to be inversely proportional to the distance, modified by the square of the angular error to refine the approach based on alignment accuracy.
 The relationship is given by:
     - `Forward Speed = K_lin × (1 / Distance) / (α × Angular Error)^2`
     - Here, α is a scaling factor to adjust the influence of angular error on speed.
+This is meant to incentivize the robot to move really slow if the direction it is pointing is not towards the power outlet.
+So once it aligns, it goes faster toward the goal.
   - **Linear Gain (`K_lin`)**: Influences the deceleration rate, enhancing control precision during the final approach.
 Speed is capped to prevent overshooting and ensure safe docking.

 ### Safe Stopping Mechanism